-The weather outside is frightful and the idea of a long run outside is even scarier.
-Winter and cold weather doesn’t mean you need to spend hours on the treadmill or freezing outside—in fact, with a quick high intensity interval training (HIIT) workout, you’ll be warm in no time.
+The weather outside may be unbearable – both in winter and summer – and the idea of a long run outside is untempting.
+This doesn’t mean you need to spend hours on the treadmill or even outside—in fact, with a quick high intensity interval training (HIIT) workout, you’ll be working up a sweat in no time.
 HIIT has gained popularity in recent years for its effectiveness at burning fat and building strength.
 It can be intimidating and mystifying, but the core concepts are easy and with a plethora of modifications, HIIT is for everybody from professional athletes to beginners.

 What is HIIT?

 HIIT stands for high intensity interval training.
 It is important to note that not all high-intensity workouts or interval training are classified as HIIT.
 HIIT is classified by its short bursts of very hard work.
 You have to push yourself to the limit during each interval and rest in between sets.
 The rest periods are not optional and are needed for your body to recover and build endurance.